Military Childrens Collaborative Group’s Advisory Board

 We encourage you to consider becoming and Advisor, if you are in education, in a children’s organization, medical field, faith based, and want a difference by improving the lives of military connected children.
 Contact us here or fill out an advisory board member application.

-Ivie’s parents - her mother, father and stepfather are currently serving in the military.
+Ivie’s parents - her mother served 23 years in the Air Force and is now retired.
+Her father and stepfather are currently serving in the military.
 Ivie faced many challenges as a military connected child, including multiple moves, parent separation, and living with guardians during her mother’s deployment to Afghanistan.

 Ivie is the co-author of a book “Deployed Kids - How We Survived Our Mom’s Deployment!”
 She shares tips for kids on how to cope when a parent deploys, what to expect, and what to do dealing with the separation.